 Pregnancy and breast-feeding: There isn't enough reliable information to know if casein peptides are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Milk allergy: People with milk allergy are allergic to the proteins contained in milk.
 They may also be allergic to fragments of milk proteins, such as casein peptides.
 If you have a milk allergy, it's best to avoid taking casein peptides.
-However, there are some specific casein peptide formulas that can be safely given to infants with milk allergy.
+There are some specific casein peptide formulas that can be safely given to infants with milk allergy.
 These formulas are: Alimentum, Damira 2000, Frisolac Allergycare, and Nutramigen.

 Medications for high blood pressure (Antihypertensive drugs)